-- Plastic pumpkin candy bucket
+Pumpkin candy bucket

-- 1-quart plastic container
+1-quart plastic container

-- 5-pound weight or heavy object
+Weight or heavy object

-Step 1: Prepare the Concrete Mix
+Prepare the Concrete Mix

 Scoop a generous amount of concrete powder into your heavy mixing bin.
-Next, gradually add water and continue to stir until the consistency resembles soft serve ice cream.
+Next, gradually add water and continue to stir until the consistency resembles soft-serve ice cream.

-Step 2: Create the Pumpkin Mold
+Create the Pumpkin Mold

-These pumpkin candy buckets make the perfect jack-o'-lantern mold: they are easy to find, don't cost much and can be cut away at the end of this project.
+These pumpkin candy buckets make the perfect jack-o'-lantern mold: They are easy to find, don't cost much and can be cut away at the end of this project.
 Start scooping the readied cement mix directly into the pumpkin bucket until it is filled about 75 percent of the way.

 To ensure fewer blemishes, tap all sides of the bucket several times to reduce air bubbles.
 You can also pick up the pumpkin bucket and gently tap it on the ground to help settle the cement.

-Step 3: Prepare and Set the Pumpkin Planter
+Prepare and Set the Cement Pumpkin Planter

-Step 4: Wait and Reveal
+Wait and Reveal

 Let your pumpkin rest for at least 24 hours while the concrete sets.
-Now comes the fun part: use a cutting tool to tear the bucket away from the concrete planter.
+Now comes the fun part: Use a cutting tool to tear the bucket away from the concrete planter.
 Be careful not to cut into the planter itself, as it can leave scrapes.
 Repeat this step to remove the inner bucket as well.

-Step 5: Plant and Display
+Plant and Display